 Those who want to rent an apartment or earn extra money by renting out their apartment have heard of Airbnb.

-The first screen is focused on new users.
+The first login screen design is focused on new users.

 AirBnB highlights two options: to continue with Facebook or to create a new account.
 If you want to log in with your existing account, you have to look for the login button at the top right corner.